Medical Marijuana and Veterans

 Dr. Sue Sisley is a VA physician who has dedicated her professional life to treating veterans with PTSD, and she has secured the first federal grant to study marijuana as a potentially federally-approved treatment for the disorder.
 Currently, Zoloft and Paxil are the only two federally-approved drugs to treat the disorder, and due to the high number of veterans who’s PTSD is classified as “treatment resistant,” those aren’t entirely effective.
 The study will take three years and will monitor the effects of marijuana on veterans who haven’t responded positively to other treatments.

-Just last week in Illinois, a state judge ordered that PTSD be added to the state’s list of approved conditions to qualify for medical marijuana rights.
+In June 2016, a state judge ordered that PTSD be added to the state’s list of approved conditions to qualify for medical marijuana rights.
 In several other medical states, PTSD is already an approved condition.
 In New Mexico, it is the most common condition for medical patients–almost double the number of patients using cannabis to treat their chronic pain.
 However, here in Colorado, it is not on the approved list.
 While many veterans know from experience that cannabis provides them with therapeutic relief for mental and physical ailments, more research is still needed in order to convince everyone.